 Our military needs our gratitude and so much more.
 We need to realize they are our face to much of the world.
 We need to ensure they are properly utilized, equipped, and cared for.
 For far too long Congress had abdicated its proper Constitutional role in deciding when and where to engage in military force, allowing a President to deploy forces almost at will.
 We need to restore stronger Congressional oversight and own the responsibility of sending our men and women into harm’s way.
 When we go to battle, the entire Country should — not just a select few most of us never see.

 Our infrastructure is on life support.
-Our shared roads, bridges, water and power systems need to be upgraded to 21st Century standards, as a public good.
-Colorado’s broadband access should be of a high quality in every county in our state.
-These efforts will create and keep thousands of high paying jobs throughout our state and the economic efficiencies provided by modern infrastructure will benefit everyone.
+Our shared roads, bridges, water and power systems need to be upgraded to 21st Century standards.
+Colorado’s broadband access should be of a high quality in every county in our state, because rural communities and businesses are being left behind without access to these critical services.
+We need to ensure that every Coloradan has reliable access to clean drinking water, and it is unacceptable for projects like the Arkansas Valley Conduit to have been delayed because of bureaucratic dysfunction.
+Rebuilding our infrastructure will create and maintain thousands of good-paying jobs throughout our state and the economic impact of stronger infrastructure will benefit everyone.

 Tax reform is universally recognized as a necessity.
 We need to ensure the burden is distributed fairly and more importantly that we get and recognize the value of government services rendered.